datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 Arithmetic operations in Python are pretty much the same as in other mathematical tools and have the same meaning

 `@instructions`
-With given `x` and `y`, `print()` the followings:
+With given `x` and `y`do the following:
+1. 6 times 7
-1. 5 to the power of 4
+2. 5 to the power of 4
-2. Add 5 to 4
-3. Subtract 10 from 5
-4. Square root of 4
+3. Square root of 10 and print it to the console via `print()`
-5. Find the difference between 5 and 4

 `@hint`
 Another method for finding square root is to increase the number to the power of 0.5